abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 cd build
 ```

-To build your own image, first create a JSON descriptor file.
+To build your own image, first create a JSON descriptor file that defines the application's metadata, package name, and runtime configuration.

 Create a file named `applist.json` inside the `build` directory with the following content: